adgdt/git-novice-gitlab/_episodes/08-collab.md

 > If you need a different permission level for your collaborators have a look to the [GitLab documentation](https://docs.gitlab.com/ee/user/permissions.html).
 >
 {: .callout}

+Add `Developer` role to your Collaborator:

 ![Adding Collaborator](../fig/gitlab-add-collaborator-03.png)

+And finish the proccess by clicking `Add to project`:

 ![Finishing the proccess](../fig/gitlab-add-collaborator-04.png)

 To accept access to the Owner's repo, the Collaborator